 Beautiful Things

-Wow, I can't believe how long it has been since I posted.
+Wow, I can't believe how much time has passed since I last posted.
 So many things have happened.
-Kids are growing up, family members have died...
+My kids are growing up, and sadly, we’v...